Teams showed their love and creativity on The Longest Day

 The fun continues

 Not all events happened on June 21.
 Some occurred earlier in the year and some are still taking place.
-Anne Burris is currently hiking through Scotland, to honor her mother.
+Anne Burris hiked through Scotland, to honor her mother.